AgeevDmitryMinsk/AgeevDmitryMinsk/README.md

 <!--  # Dmitry Ageev Minsk
 - 👋 Hi, I’m Dmitry Ageev Minsk
-- 👀 I’m interested in JS,TS CSS/SASS and HTML
+- 👀 I’m interested in React/TS, Angular
-- 🌱 I’m currently learning React
+- 🌱 I am currently looking for a job as a Front-end developer.
 - 💞️ I’m looking to collaborate on web app & platform development
 - 📫 How to reach me ageev.dmitry@outlook.com -->